snonux/foo.zone/notes/search-inside-yourself.md

 I want to create a world where meditation is widely treated like exercise for the mind.

+## MacGyver's Swiss Army knife

+There was a study which tested the development of antibodies (flu shots).
+One control group meditated, the other didn't before they were given flu shots.
+Those in the meditation group developed more antibodies to the influenza vaccine than the ones who didn't.
+Another study revealed, that mindfulness can greatly accelerate the healing of a skin condition known as psoriasis.

+It's also about the ability to pay attention to information for a prolonged period of time where meditation is beneficial.

+Mindfulness feels almost like MagGyver's Swiss Army knife - it is sueful in every situation.

 ## Other

 I see great people.
 Walking around like regular people.
 They don't even know they are great.